defold/doc/docs/en/manuals/input-key-and-text.md

 ```

 ## Marked text
-The `marked-text` is used primarily for asian keyboards where multiple keypresses can map to single inputs.
-For example, with the iOS "Japanese-Kana" keyboard, the user can type combinations and the top of the keyboard will display avaliable symbols or sequences of symbols that can be entered.
+The `marked-text` is used primarily for Asian keyboards where multiple keypresses can map to single inputs.
+For example, with the iOS "Japanese-Kana" keyboard, the user can type combinations and the top of the keyboard will display available symbols or sequences of symbols that can be entered.

 ![Input marked text](images/input/marked_text.png){srcset="images/input/marked_text@2x.png 2x"}